Published: November 20, 2020

 More companies want more content from industry thought leaders.
 Video engagement stats also show that it keeps people on a business’s site longer.
 Video can help them share their views and control the conversation.

-If you use video marketing, it’s important to modify your strategy to reflect the above stats so you can stay ahead of your competition.
+If you use video marketing, it’s crucial to modify your strategy to reflect the above stats and stay ahead of your competition.
 These stats will also help you measure your growth and see how your video marketing campaign works in your overall marketing strategy.

 Video marketing is a great way to engage your consumer base and attract new customers.
 The video marketing statistics above demonstrate some of the best methods to maximize your reach and gain new ground.